BabylonJS/BabylonReactNative/README.md

 See the [package usage](Modules/@babylonjs/react-native/README.md) for installation instructions and/or the Playground app's [App.tsx](Apps/Playground/App.tsx) for example usage.
 You can also clone [this sample repo](https://github.com/BabylonJS/BabylonReactNativeSample) to quickly get started.

+## Frameworks (Expo, ...)

+Note: Official support for React Native frameworks, like Expo, is not provided by BabylonReactNative.
+While BabylonReactNative may work with these frameworks, we do not conduct testing, bug fixes, or feature development to ensure compatibility.

 ## Contributing

 This quick overview will help you get started developing in the Babylon React Native repository.
 We support development on Windows and MacOS, but assume the use of [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) in the instructions below (unless otherwise noted).